superduper-io/superduper/docs/hr/content/use_cases/productionization/sandbox-example.md

 )
 ```

-This command creates a job on `dask` to calculate the vectors and save them in the database.
+This command creates a job on `ray` to calculate the vectors and save them in the database.
 You can
 follow the `stdout` of this job with this command: